StanSkrivanek/git_basics/lesson_03.md

 Git works with four different types of objects : a **blob**, a **tree**, a **commit**, and **tag**.
 Every Git object type consists of two things: _content_ and _size_.
 The size is simply the size of the content and the content depend on what type of object it is.

+- A **blob** is used to store file data - it is generally a file.
+- A **tree** is basically like a crossroad - it references to other trees and/or blobs
+- A **commit** points to a single tree, marking it as what the project looked like at a certain point in time.
+It contains meta-information about that point in time, such as a timestamp, the author of the changes since the last commit, a pointer to the previous commit, etc.
+- A **tag** is a way to mark a specific commit as special in some way.
+It is normally used to tag certain commits as specific releases or something along those lines.

+Almost all of Git is built around manipulating this simple structure of four different object types.
+It is sort of its own little filesystem that sits on top of your machine's filesystem.

 ### Where Git store these objects

 Before we will look on Git objects we should know where Git store all objects.
 When we open git hidden folder with "tree" plugin